-EXPRESS (Experiment Re-entry Space System) was a bi-national (Germany, Japan) project for a small, micro gravity and reentry research spacecraft.
+EXPRESS (Experiment Re-entry Space System) was a multi-national (Germany, Japan, Russia, Australia) project for a small, micro gravity and reentry research spacecraft.
 The spacecraft was procured from Khrunichev for a cost of 30 Mio.
 DM.

 The payload used a Russian-built reentry vehicle, based on an ICBM reentry vehicle, a Russian built service module, derived from the OGCh (FOBS) fractional orbital bombing system, and the launch was carried out by the Japanese ISAS space agency on a M-3S-2 with KM-M kick motor.